Caresse Crosby: Interracial affair with Canada Lee

-In 1934, she had begun a love affair with the black actor-boxer Canada Lee, despite the threat of miscegenation laws.
+In 1934, she began a love affair with the black actor-boxer Canada Lee, despite living under the threat of miscegenation laws.
 They had lunch uptown in Harlem at the then-new restaurant Franks, where they could maintain their secret relationship.
 By the 1940s, Lee was a Broadway star and featured in the nationwide run of the play Native Son.
-But the only restaurant in Washington, D.C. where they could eat together was an African restaurant named the Bugazi.
-Unlike so many of her lovers, Lee did not ask for money, even when his nightclub The Chicken Coop had a difficult time.
-When Crosby's brother Walter expressed his dismay at their relationship, during a dinner in the early 1940s, Caresse was offended and had little contact with Walter over the next 10 years.
+But the only establishment in Washington, D.C. where they could eat together was an African restaurant named the Bugazi.
+Lee, unlike so many of her lovers, did not ask for money, even when his nightclub The Chicken Coop had a difficult time.
+When, during a dinner in the early 1940s, Crosby's brother Walter expressed his dismay at their relationship, Crosby was so offended that she made little contact with Walter over the next 10 years.
 Crosby and Lee's intimate relationship continued into the mid-1940s and contributed to her worldview.
 Crosby wrote a never-published play, The Cage, transparently based on their relationship.

 Marriage to Bert Saffold Young

-While taking her daughter Polly to Hollywood, where she aspired to become an actress, Caresse met Selbert "Bert" Saffold Young (1910-1971), an unemployed aspiring actor and former football player 18 years her junior.
+While taking her daughter Polly to Hollywood, where the latter aspired to become an actor, Crosby met Selbert "Bert" Saffold Young (1910-1971), an unemployed aspiring actor and former football player 18 years her junior.
 When he saw her staring at him in a restaurant, he immediately came over and asked her to dance.
-She described him as "handsome as Hermes" and "as militant as Mars".
-Her friend Constance Crowninshield Coolidge described Bert as "untamed" and "entirely ruled by impulse".
+She described him as "handsome as Hermes" and "as militant as Mars."
+Her friend Constance described Bert as "untamed" and "entirely ruled by impulse."